legendsayantan/MsRewards/README.md

 - This browser automatically detects your remaining tasks and completes them for you, even able to complete desktop tasks from a mobile device.

-- It has isolated multi-account support so you are undetectable when using multiple accounts on one browser, and switching account is just two clicks away.
+- It has isolated multi-account support so you are undetectable when using multiple accounts on one browser, and switching between accounts is just two clicks away.

 - **Turbo Search** : This mode completes your searches multiple accounts at a time, even when you are not using the app.
 Also supports 15-minute search cooldowns.